The Road to DOT Compliance Starts with Us

 How do I check my DOT Safety Rating?

-If a representative of a motor carrier were to ask me “How do I check my DOT Safety Rating”, I would assume they were asking about a safety fitness determination.
+While filling out my driver application form for a job, if a representative of a motor carrier were to ask me “How do I check my DOT Safety Rating”, I would assume they were asking about a safety fitness determination.
 A motor carrier who has a compliance review should be assigned a safety rating of either Satisfactory, Conditional or Unsatisfactory based on the outcome of this event.

 If a person asked How do I check my DOT Safety Rating: before I try to answer that question I want to be sure my audience knows what a DOT Safety Rating is and what it means.

 First, there are only three possible Safety Ratings; Satisfactory, Conditional, or Unsatisfactory.
 The only way to have a safety rating assigned is to go through a Compliance Review.

 A LOT of motor carriers do not have a safety rating.
 If you have been in business less than 15 or 20 years and you have NEVER had a full compliance review, OR if you have had a “Focused Intervention” more recently than you last compliance review, you may not have a safety rating.